Benefits for Students

 Students who complete the IT Academy course of study will:

-Earn career certifications in hardware/software equivalent to an entry-level job in IT OR earn 2 full college credits in programming
+Earn career certifications in hardware/software or digital media equivalent to an entry-level job in IT OR earn 2 full college credits in programming

 Participate in a paid, 120 hour internship the summer of their junior year in an IT-related company